From BR Bullpen

 Biographical Information

 Sal Maglie made his major league debut in 1945 with the New York Giants at the "old" age of 28.
-After the '45 season, he jumped to the Mexican League.
-All of the players who jumped to Mexico were suspended indefinitely by Commissioner Happy Chandler and Maglie would not appear in another major league game until 1950 at age 33, and he soon became a bonafide star.
+After that season, he jumped to the Mexican League.
+All of the players who jumped to Mexico were suspended indefinitely by Commissioner Happy Chandler and Maglie would not appear in another major league game until 1950 at age 33, and he soon became a bona fide star.

 Maglie gained his interesting nickname, 'The Barber', because he would throw the ball around batters' chins who were crowding the plate.
 He was quoted as saying, "When I'm pitching, the plate is mine."